 As a further alternative to the preferred approach, and as we have concluded that there are enough existing housing sites to meet the housing land requirements across much of the National Park, it would be reasonable not to identify any additional small-scale sites.
-However, this would mean less flexibility in the overall housing land supply and could reduce our ability to meet housing larger sites take longer to develop than expected.
+However, this would mean less flexibility in the overall housing land supply and could reduce our ability to meet housing needs in the short term if the existing larger sites take longer to develop than expected.